tywayne/tywayne.com/_portfolio/ithemes-sync.md

 ## Description

-iThemes sync is a software-as-a-service application, allowing management of multiple WordPress sites from a single dashboard.
+iThemes Sync is a software-as-a-service application, providing management of multiple WordPress sites from a single dashboard.
 I worked with a team of developers to concept features, wireframe prototypes, create UI designs, and implement HTML/CSS/JS solutions for various screens in the app.

 - [Visit Site](https://ithemes.com/sync)